lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 and id-kp-codeSigning being used to sign objects other than binary code.
-This extended key purpose does not introduce new security risks but instead reduces existing security risks by providing means to separate other extended key purposes used for communication protocols namely, TLS or S/MIME etc. in order to minimize the risk of cross-protocol attacks.
+This extended key purpose does not introduce new security risks but instead reduces existing security risks by providing means to separate other extended key purposes used for communication protocols namely, TLS (id-kp-clientAuth) or S/MIME (id-kp-emailProtection) etc. in order to minimize the risk of cross-protocol attacks.

 To reduce the risk of specific cross-protocol attacks, the relying party or relying party software may additionally prohibit use of specific